 - Does not replace existing research: viewed as complimentary to traditional research and pharmacovigilance.

-- Authenticity cannot be verified: the authenticity of patients cannot be verified, for example, whether a person has the condition they are discussing.
+- Authenticity cannot be verified: authenticity of patients cannot be verified, for example whether a person indeed has the condition that he/she is discussing.

-- Suboptimal quality of information: the quality of information may be suboptimal, for example, a single user may post multiple times on the same topic.
+- Suboptimal quality of information: quality of information may be suboptimal.
+For example, a single user may post multiple times on the same topic.

-- Difficulty retrieving information: search terms may not retrieve all relevant information, for example, because posts may include misspellings, non-medical terms and slang.
+- Difficulty retrieving information: search terms may not retrieve all relevant information.
+For example, posts may include misspellings, non-medical terms and slang.

-- Barriers in analysing data across languages: language differences may cause challenges, for example, for data across Europe.
+- Barriers in analysing data across languages: language differences may cause challenges, for example for data across European countries.